pattern

 Tobacco businesses must comply with many regulations, including FDA-regulations and state specific laws.
 To further complicate matters, businesses often need to have specialized shipping processes in place to comply with regulations.

 Despite all of this, such businesses are extremely popular, which raises the need for payment processes that cover all bases.
-Again, you can look to PayCompass for specialized accounts in this sector.
+You can look to PayCompass for specialized accounts in this sector.
 Our merchant accounts are designed to help you comply with regulatory standards, which can change on a regular basis.

 15. Multi-level Marketing Companies